IntentArchitect/Docs/articles/getting-started/tutorials/create-a-sample-app/02-create-a-petclinic-csharp/create-a-petclinic-csharp.md

 > The `Filter` box near the top-right of the `Software Factory Execution` modal can be used to help quickly locate particular files.
 >
 > [!TIP]
-> You can double-clicked entries to have Intent Architect start up an external "diff" tool which you can use to review the proposed changes to a particular file.
+> You can double-click on entries to have Intent Architect start up an external "diff" tool which you can use to review the proposed changes to a particular file.
 By default Intent Architect will use Visual Studio Code if it can find it; otherwise, you can manually configure any other "diff" tool in Settings.
 >
 > ![A "diff" showing the staged contents of a file](images/software-factory-file-diff.png)